 Camera: AI-assisted shooter creates brilliant portraits

 The Mate 10 Pro's dual cameras represent a series of firsts for Huawei.
-The handset combines a 12-megapixel main sensor with a 20-megapixel monochrome one, both of which sport f/1.6 apertures — the widest of any camera the company has ever produced.
-Only the LG V30 equals the Mate 10 Pro's camera, though with just one lens.
+The handset combines a 12-megapixel main sensor with a 20-megapixel monochrome one, both of which sport f/1.6 apertures — the widest of any camera the company has ever produced at the time of the Mate 10's release.
+Only the LG V30 equals the Mate 10 Pro's camera, though with just one lens; the Galaxy S9 subsequently surpassed it with a variable aperture that widens to f/1.5 in low light settings.

 The Mate 10 Pro consistently outperformed the Galaxy Note 8 in Portrait Mode comparisons.